sictweb/bti425-2020/graded-work/assign2.md

 Below, there is a link to a downloadable file of language codes that will be supported in the app

 * `image`, `imageType`, `audio`, and `audioType`
-We will use these in a future lesson
+We will use these in a future class/lesson
 For now, they can be empty
 They will hold file names (image and audio) for non-text media items for a term (e.g. a diagram or its pronounciation)
 (imageType and audioType are internet media type strings, e.g. "image/png")